wp-plugins/newsletter/readme.txt

 * diagnostic panel for **easy system tests**
 * **extensible** with specific modules (Facebook, Reports, Feed by Mail, Follow Up)

-Visit the [Newsletter official page](http://www.satollo.net/plugins/newsletter) to know more.
+Visit the [Newsletter official page](http://www.thenewsletterplugin.com/) to know more.

-Thank you, Stefano Lissa (Satollo).
+Thank you, The Newsletter Team

 == Installation ==